ducandu/spygame/docs/adding_more_things_to_our_platformer.rst

 .. image:: tutorial/advanced/028_painting_a_firespitter_into_the_level.png
     :alt: placing a fire spitter autobuild object via the background layer into the level

 Note that all tiles other than the one in the center of the spitter are meaningless background tiles.
-Only the glowing in the center of the mouth is the one that triggers the autobuild with the correct constructor parameters (frequency and direction).
+Only the glowing one in the center of the mouth is the one that triggers the autobuild with the correct constructor parameters (frequency and direction).

-Try it out.
-If a viking gets shot now by a fire ball, it will be in pain and move a little away from the collision from the impact:
+Try it out: If a viking gets shot now by a fire ball, it will be in pain and move a little away from the collision:

 .. image:: tutorial/advanced/029_erik_in_pain.png
     :alt: Erik getting hit by a fire ball